AI Raw Gas Optimization

 - Monitoring cycle times can reveal significant improvements in production efficiency.

-- You can evaluate yield rates to assess the impact on product quality.
+- Evaluate yield rates to assess the impact on product quality and reliability.

 - Customer satisfaction metrics often improve due to enhanced product reliability.

-- Regular reviews of these metrics help fine-tune AI strategies for continuous improvement.
+- Regularly review these metrics to fine-tune AI strategies for continuous improvement.

 - Resistance to change from staff can hinder successful AI implementation efforts.